 His papers have been published in the top-tier conferences and journals in the field of software engineering and programming language such as TSE, ICSE, FSE, ISSTA, ECOOP, SAS, CGO, CC, ICPP, LCTES.
 He was a research intern in the Program Analysis Group in Oracle Lab Australia in 2013.
-He was a keynote speaker at EuroLLVM 2016, and has been awarded an IPRS scholarship, a CGO Best Paper, an ACM CAPS award, and an ARC Discovery Early Career Researcher Award (2017-2019).
+He was a keynote speaker at EuroLLVM 2016, and has been awarded an IPRS scholarship, an ICSE Distinguished Paper Award, a CGO Best Paper, an ACM CAPS award, and an ARC Discovery Early Career Researcher Award (2017-2019).

 More up-to-date information on my personal web page: https://yuleisui.github.io/

 Hou, Z., Wang, Y., Sui, Y., Gu, J., Zhao, T. & Zhou, X. 2018, 'Managing high-performance computing applications as an on-demand service on federated clouds', Computers and Electrical Engineering, vol. 67, pp. 579-595.View/Download from: Publisher's site